redhat-cip/keystone_SAML_howto/SAML_Howto_part1_IdP.md

 That's it !
 (Theoretically) Congratulations !

 #### Troubleshooting
-The following resources can be useful for troubleshooting and more information about shibboleth IdPs:
+The following resources can be useful for troubleshooting and more information about Shibboleth IdPs:

 * ["Shibboleth Test Bed - Part 2: Installing the IdP" on CCSI](https://www.acceleratecarboncapture.org/drupal/blog/patton/public/shibboleth-test-bed-part-2-installing-idp)
 * ["LogFiles - Shibboleth 1.x" on Shibboleth.net](https://wiki.shibboleth.net/confluence/display/SHIB/LogFiles)